-The Cross-Cultural Exhibit of Textile Designs to Open in Beijing above: a scarf design by Shen Li and below a scarf design by Elaine Polvinen
+The Cross-Cultural Exhibit of Textile Designs to Open in Beijing

-By Elaine Polyinen
+By Elaine Polvinen

 During the Buffalo State Delegation's visit to China in the Summer of 2000, A collaboration was initiated (with a wealth of assistance and encouragement from Dr. Zhang Jie) by myself and Professor Shen Li (Capital Normal University, China) to work together on a cross continent digital design project.